Carr’s are best known for their Table Water biscuits. Their factory in Carlisle is the oldest continually-operating biscuit factory in the world.

 Carr & Co granted its workers a five day working week from 1934, and reduced hours from 47 to 45 with no reduction in pay.

-Carr & Co was a mid-sized British biscuit producer, and suffered from increasing competition from the larger manufacturers.
+Carr & Co was a mid-sized British biscuit producer by the 1960s, and suffered from increasing competition from the larger manufacturers.

-Goldsmith had tripled the sales of Carr’s Table Water biscuits, the leading product of the company, by 1966, to take around three percent of the British biscuit market.
+Goldsmith rationalised the Carr product range.
+By advertising on television, he had tripled the sales of Carr’s Table Water biscuits, the leading product of the company, by 1966, to take around three percent of the British biscuit market.

-According to Ian Carr, one of the company directors, Goldsmith planned to build a biscuit empire by acquiring Associated Biscuits.
+Ian Carr (1929 – 2004), a company director, claimed that Goldsmith had planned to build a biscuit empire by acquiring Associated Biscuits.
 This never transpired however, and Carr & Co was sold to United Biscuits in 1972.

-As of 2016 the Carlisle factory employs over 600 people, and produces McVitie’s products such as the Gold bar, as well as Carr’s Water Biscuits.
+The Carlisle factory employed over 600 people in 2016, and produced McVitie’s products such as the Gold bar, as well as Carr’s Water Biscuits.
+It is the oldest continually-operating biscuit factory in the world.